mitri-afk/GitLab/answers.md

 xanda_0000_movie_processing?
 (For this and future questions, the first 5 characters is plenty - neither Git nor I need the whole SHA.)
+9b257

-2. What is the SHA for the last commit associated with line 9 of this file?
+2. What is the SHA for the last commit associated with line 9 of this file? b2ed3

 3. What did line 12 of this file say in commit d1d83?
+"I should really finish writing this."

 4. What changed between commit e474c and 82045?
+It looks like x["Gross"] was type casted to an int inside the lambda function and top_five got assigned to rows[:-6:-1] instead of rows[:-5:-1].

 ## Predicting merges